confused-Techie/sloth/README.md

 * `jsBuildDirectory` The string path of where to place your minified JavaScript.
 Defaults to `buildDirectory`.
 * `jsMinifyGenerateSourceMap` A boolean value, which if true will automatically configure the source map configuration for `terser`.
 * `jsMinifyOptions` An object that will be directly passed to `terser` to control how JavaScript files are minified.

+## Markdown Frontmatter

+Your frontmatter of your Markdown documents is important, and directs some aspects of the build process.

+It's important to remember that a file will only be assumed to be a valid HTML page, if it contains frontmatter data.
+If the frontmatter is not included, it's assumed that it should not be in the final output, and is part of a markdown fragment.

+When writing your Frontmatter some important notes:
+* No key of your frontmatter can be named `content` this is the key the body of your markdown is assigned when handed to the EJS templating engine.
+* The data in your frontmatter is available to the EJS templating engine, so that placing a frontmatter field of `title: Hello World` is then available within an EJS view as `<%=title%>`.
+* Any valid YAML may exist within your frontmatter, providing as many features as you'd like to your EJS template.

 ## EJS Templates